BlockchainCommons/XID-Quickstart/tutorials/05-key-management-with-xids.md

 ## Next Steps

 In the next tutorial, we'll see how BWHacker leverages her key management strategy while evolving her identity over time, maintaining trust relationships even as her cryptographic foundations change.

+## Example Scripts

+This tutorial has a corresponding example script that implements all the concepts covered:

+- [pseudonymous_key_management.sh](../examples/05-key-management/pseudonymous_key_management.sh) - Implements BWHacker's complete key management strategy including key hierarchy creation, key rotation, recovery mechanisms, and progressive permissions.

+You can run this script to see the entire key management workflow in action, or reference specific sections as you work through the tutorial.

 ## Exercises